Sahmkou Camara: Slavia Prague

 On 25 January 2025, he transferred to Czech side Slavia Prague and was immediately sent on loan to Karviná.

 Karviná (loan)

-At the end of January 2025, he was sent on a year and a half long loan to MFK Karviná together with Alexander Bužek.
+At the end of January 2025, he was sent on a year-and-a-half long loan to MFK Karviná together with Alexander Bužek.
 Camara made his debut for Karviná in a 1–1 draw against FK Teplice.

+Slovan Bratislava (loan)

+On 2 August 2026, Camara joined Slovak First Football League club Slovan Bratislava on a one-year loan deal without an option to make the transfer permanent.

 International career

-While playing for Stade Lausanne Ouchy Camara received his first international call-up in October 2023 for matches against Togo and Guinea-Bissau.
+While playing for Stade Lausanne Ouchy, Camara received his first international call-up in October 2023 for matches against Togo and Guinea-Bissau.
 He played against Guinea-Bissau in a 1–0 victory.